HomeResource CenterFleas On Dogs

 What do fleas look like on dogs

-3. Irritated skin.
+Flea infestations can cause skin disease, allergic reactions, and discomfort for pets.
 If your dog has an allergic reaction to the saliva in a flea bite you may see red bumps or welts on your dog’s skin and even hair loss.
+This is called flea allergy dermatitis, a common skin condition from flea bites.

 What is the flea life cycle on dogs